Last Updated: 29 November 2023

 Beekeeping in winter actually starts way before winter.
 As we all know, winter is a critical time for our bees.
 Making sure that they are strong enough and well prepared to survive the cold takes skill and great care.

 For example, during the winter, you need to check your hive to make sure that there are not too many holes or repairs needed.
-So you’ll need to pre-clean, repair, and store all essential tools that you’ll need for the winter.
+So you’ll need to pre-clean, repair, and store all the essential tools that you’ll need for the winter.

 You should also expect some of your bees to leave the colony and die.
-So be prepared to order more bees if necessary as well as any equipment you need from a reputable supplier.
+So be prepared to order more bees if necessary as well as any beekeeping equipment you need from a reputable supplier.
 There are a lot of things that you should put into place before winter arrives.

 During the winter months, get involved in a bee-related hobby such as brewing some mead, making beeswax candles, and visualize spring!